git-college-of-surgery/git-commit-ectomy/docs/easy.md

 **Size up your patient before you start.**

-Use the one-liner in the ["Consult with your Doctor" section](#consult-with-your-doctor) section to size up your patient before you start (modify the tail line to change the number of files).
+Use the one-liner in the ["Consult with your Doctor" section](#consult-with-your-doctor) to size up your patient before you start
+(modify the tail line to change the number of files).

 **Get your patient some insurance.**